Jamel: Java Agent-based MacroEconomic Laboratory

 Jamel (Java Agent-based Macro-Economic Laboratory) is an open source agent-based framework dedicated to the modeling, the simulation and the analysis of complex monetary economies.
 It is developped by Dr. P. Seppecher (CEPN, University of Paris 13, France) and Dr. I. Salle (Utrecht University, School of Economics, The Netherlands).
 The "Austrian" module is developped by Dr. H. Hagedorn (Business and Information Technology School, Berlin, Germany).

 The latest version of Jamel (20160509) is available as a downloadable application.
-It contains the companion baseline simulation of the paper "Is the market indeed a good teacher?
+It contains the companion baseline simulation of the paper "Is the market really a good teacher?
 Market selection, collective adaptation and financial instability" (2016).

 Available on <RePEc> :